apache/drill/_docs/develop-custom-functions/020-developing-a-simple-function.md

 ---
-title: "Develop a Simple Function"
+title: "Developing a Simple Function"
 parent: "Develop Custom Functions"
 ---
+The section presents a brief overview of developing a simple function.
+The [tutorial]({{site.baseurl}}/docs/tutorial-develop-a-simple-function/) in the next section covers how to create a simple function in more depth.

-Create a class within a Java package that implements Drill’s simple interface into the program, and include the required information for the function type.
+To develop a simple function, you need to create a class within a Java package that implements Drill’s simple interface into the program, and include the required information for the function type.
-Your function must include data types that Drill supports, such as INTEGER or BIGINT.
-For a list of supported data types, refer to the [SQL Reference]({{ site.baseurl }}/docs/supported-data-types/).
+Your function must use [data types]({{ site.baseurl }}/docs/supported-data-types/) that Drill supports.

 Complete the following steps to develop a simple function using Drill’s simple function interface: